meacoding/Project-3-for-Techdegree---FEWD/README.md

 ## What I did

-The webpage is mobile-first responsive ans styled with CSS flexbox.
+The webpage is mobile-first responsive and styled with CSS flexbox.
 Matches provided mockup.

 ## Backstory